Keyboard shortcuts

 • Wheel step up/down/left/right large: Executes a discrete scroll event, the amount determined by the wheel step size large setting.
 Responds to system 'autorepeat' when a key is held.

-• Jump to top/bottom/left/right edge (experimental): Executes a very large wheel event, to move the scrollable view to the given edge.
+• Jump to top/bottom/left/right edge (experimental) (Mac/Windows-only): Executes a very large wheel event, to move the scrollable view to the given edge.

 Troubleshooting